 Food Insecurity

 Lack of adequate food can affect physical and mental health.
-Children who grow up in homes without enough food are at increased risk of illness and of experiencing academic and psychosocial problems.
+Children who grow up in homes without enough food are at an increased risk of illness and experiencing academic and psychosocial problems.
 Nutritional deficiencies and family stress both contribute to these outcomes.

-In 2018-2021, about 10.3% of adults in King County reported that food that was bought for their households sometimes or often did not last, and they did not have money to purchase more food.
+In 2018-2022, about 9.5% of adults in King County reported that food that was bought for their households sometimes or often did not last, and they did not have money to purchase more food.

-• Race and ethnicity: Black/African American (29.8%) and Hispanic/Latino (28.4%) residents in King County experienced food insecurity at substantially higher rates than the King County average (10.3%).
+• Race and ethnicity: American Indian/Alaskan Native (30.3%), Hispanic/Latino (27.7%) Black/African American (25.6%), and Native Hawaiian/Pacific Islander (19.0%) residents in King County experienced food insecurity at substantially higher rates than the King County average (9.5%).

-• Sexual orientation: Lesbian, gay and bisexual (LGB) residents experienced food insecurity (15.0%) at a rate higher than heterosexual residents (9.1%).
+• Sexual orientation: Lesbian, gay and bisexual (LGB) residents experienced food insecurity (12.4%) at a rate higher than heterosexual residents (8.5%).

-• Gender: Transgender residents (38.5%) were over 3 times more likely to experience food insecurity than the King County average.
+• Gender: Transgender residents (25.6%) were over 2 times more likely to experience food insecurity than the King County average.

 Additional Resources